 In September 2013, another flood hit Estes Park, and more changes came as a result of that event.
 All of the carpet in the store was replaced.
 A new tile floor was installed in the entry of the store.
 Other aesthetic changes took place as Brownfield’s re-worked the layout of the store.
-The flood took a toll on much of Northern Colorado and the effects from it are still being felt today.
+The flood took a toll on much of Northern Colorado.
+The interior of the store was again updated in 2018 and will continue to evolve as trends and culture change.

 Each season, we completely sell out of all our merchandise and present a brand new store the following year.
 If you would like to watch the process of how we "Become Brownfield's" each year, please visit our Facebook page.
 There is no better time to visit Estes Park than this year.
 Plan your vacation today!